WilliamY97/LearningJournal/uWaterloo/ECE224/Lesson3.md

 Definitions for all data transfer types

-## Estimating Syncrhonization Times for Block Transfers
+## Estimating Synchronization Times for Block Transfers

 Consider the transfer of a block of 256 data units.
 Let n be the number of datau units that are in one block.
 Synchronization occurs after every block transfer.